Skip to content

 Required fields:

-• amount: Amount to withdraw (BTC, up to 8 decimals)
+• amount: Amount to withdraw (up to 8 decimals for BTC)

-• OrderId (required): Unique order identifier for your system
+• OrderId (optional): Unique order identifier for your system

-• CustomerId (required): Unique customer identifier for your system
+• CustomerId (optional): Unique customer identifier for your system

 • MerchantId (optional): Your merchant identifier if you use multiple merchant accounts